HaoyangChen/rest-service/README.md

 ### 3: Docker
 Docker is a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers.
 It is a Linux container management toolkit with a "social" aspect, allowing users to publish container images and consume those published by others.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.

+## Task 2: Init/build a simple microservice application using Spring Boot framework
+To view the RESTful Web Service, you can run this command `./mvnw spring-boot:run` to run the application and visit `http://localhost:8080/greeting` or `http://localhost:8080/greeting?name=User`

+## Task 3: Running your service in Docker
+Prerequisites: Downloaded and installed the VirtualBox and Docker

+Step 1: Created Dockerfile at the Root directory with command `touch Dockerfile` and fill in the portal configuration

+Step 2: Built a jar package of the project using the Maven package build in IntelliJ IDEA

+Step 3: Containerize the project by building an image and tagging it as springio/rest-service